 Ironically, I had been practising religiously in the weeks leading up to the concert, doing my best to eliminate any room for errors or memory slips.
 When I heard that voice say, ‘Joanne, relax.
 Enjoy this, just be, and listen to your heart,’ it instantly swept me into this unforeseen dimension of tranquility.
 I was suddenly able to take long deep breaths, to forget about the audience and players around me, and to forget everything I had trained myself to not forget.

 It was a moment of choosing to trust this unusually kinder inner-voice, to trust that what’s inside was enough, that my heart and my intentions were seen and they too were enough.
 Yes, the hours I had put in were indispensable.
 However I realised most of that seemingly pure-hearted devotion was subconsciously driven by the fear of disappointing myself or others, and perhaps a way to relieve the doubts I held towards myself.
-Whilst it was painful to realise I had missed God's voice in the process, I was overwhelmed with thankfulness by His persistence in getting my attention right up to the very last minute of that performance.
+Whilst it was painful to realise I had missed this voice in the process, I was overwhelmed with thankfulness by this voice’s persistence in getting my attention right up to the very last minute of that performance.

 Well it certainly worked, and it is by far my favourite performance to date.
-I'm so thankful, so full and so utterly undone.
+I'm so thankful, so full and utterly undone.

 Needless to say, thank you to every person who has cheered me on in words and action.